Noctis0712/Noctis0712.github.io/content/posts/git.md

 This creates another commit (3rd commit) that is the reverse of the previous commit (2nd commit).
 That is, this commit deletes any additions and adds any deletions from the 2nd commit.

+A more common case is that you've made some changes that have messed up the code, but haven't committed these (and you should generally never commit when the code isn't working), you can simply use

+    git checkout -- filename

+where `filename` is the file that you've modified and want to undo these modifications, or

+    git checkout .

+to undo changes to *all* the files and go back to the way things were when you last committed.

+This may seem complicated at first, but trust me, you will get the hang of it soon enough.

-Note: There are also other ways to go back, such as `git reset` but we can’t cover everything here.
+**Note**: There are also other ways to go back, such as `git reset` but we can’t cover everything here.

 There are a LOT more things Git can do, I’ll link some learning resources at the bottom of this article.

-Also, which Git is originally a command-line tool, I highly recommend using a GUI tool to use Git.
-Favourites are [GitHub Desktop]( https://desktop.github.com/) and [GitKraken]( https://www.gitkraken.com/).

 ## GitHub